 To trade other news releases you can create your own scripts, if the used news sources provide the necessary economic data.

-3. Edit the news script(-s) and setup the triggers using the News Script Editor (NSEditor)
+3. Edit the news script(s) and setup the triggers using News Script Editor (NSEditor)

-WARNING: be aware that you need to edit the scripts and update the triggers (consensus numbers and deviations) for each trade!
+Warning: be aware that you need to edit the scripts and update the triggers (consensus/forecast numbers and deviations) for each trade!

-You can test the scripts with example, made up headlines by using the "Testing sandbox" in the editor.
+You can test the scripts with your own made-up headlines by using the "Testing sandbox" in the editor.

 4. Trade the news